 This DIY unicorn notebook is so pretty and easy to make, you will definitely want to make more than one!
 A perfect unicorn craft for older kids and tweens that also makes a great handmade gift kids can make for their friends.

 We love all things unicorn!
 Check out this pretty DIY Unicorn Necklace Craft that kids will love to make.

 This notebook is easy for kids to customize using different colors, and style of flowers, making each one totally unique!

 For this project, I created a printable to make this craft even easier for you.
-This template is available to my email subscribers as part of my free printable resource library.
-Sign up to my email list below to gain instant access.
+Scroll down to the bottom of this post to download your PDF template.

 Create your own DIY unicorn notebook

 This post contains affiliate links, which come at no cost to you.
 If you would like more information please review my privacy & disclosure policy.

 - Notebooks, you can use any notebook, small journal or spiral notebook.